Search

 The teaching of Jesus in John 14:1-3 relates to His future return for believers that is discussed by the apostle Paul in 1 Thess 4:13-18.
 Both passages have much of the same terminology and relate to the coming of the Messiah.

 In John 14, after Jesus announces the betrayal of Judas (John 13:21), His soon departure (13:33), and Peter's denial (13:38), understandably the disciples were disheartened.
 In view of this Jesus assures them that He is going away but that He is coming again to take them to Himself.
-Jesus' imagery of an engaged man who, according to ancient custom still practiced today in the middle east, upon becoming betrothed, begins to prepare a room (μοναi, monai) in his father's house for him and his future wife.
-Upon completion, the engaged man would go to marry his bride, have a feast, and then bring his newly-married wife back to the father's house to live in the room he has built.
+Jesus' imagery of an engaged man who, according to ancient custom still practiced today in the Middle East, upon becoming betrothed, begins to prepare a room (μοναi, monai; Greej; mansiones, Latin for abode or dwelling place) in his father's house for him and his future wife.
+Upon completion, the engaged man would go to marry his bride, have a feast, and then bring his newly-married wife back to the father's house to live in the room or dwelling place he has built.
 The passage has often been used for speaking of a believer's death and going to be with Jesus, but the text clearly speaks, using this marriage imagery, of the coming of the bridegroom Jesus to receive His bride at the rapture of the church.
-The use of the word mansion in the KJV has caused considerable confusion in the text, even spawning songs of mansions that we will live in after we go to heaven, yet the text is speaking of our reunion with Jesus, which is far better, after which we will go to a marriage ceremony, after which she will be with Him forever.
+The use of the word mansion in the KJV has caused considerable confusion in the text, even spawning songs of mansions (transliteration of the Latin, for dwelling place) that we will live in after we go to heaven, yet the text is speaking of our reunion with Jesus, which is far better, after which we will go to a marriage ceremony, after which she will be with Him forever.

 Though Paul's teaching on the coming of Jesus to receive His church does not have the imagery of Jesus' words in John 14:1-3 comparing His coming for believers, the similarity of the words between this passage and 1 Thess 14:13-18 would appear to be speaking about the same event.
 Both passages speak of the believers (John 14:1; 1 Thess 4:14) as being distraught (John 14:1; 1 Thess 4:13).
 These persons are said to believers in God and in Jesus (John 14:1; 1 Thess 4:14), and receive this teaching of Jesus' return from Jesus Himself (John 14:2; 1 Thess 4:15), when He returns (John 14:3; 1 Thess 4:15).
 Those for whom Jesus comes are taken (John 14:3; 1 Thess 4:17) are reunited with Him (John 14:3; 1 Thess 4:17) and be where He is (John 14:3; 1 Thess 4:17).